We’ve been enjoying our time learning about birds this week.

 1. Observe birds.
 We are fortunate to have been able to visit the National Eagle Center and observe eagles up close.
 Through observation, we’ve learned size, color, sound and the impressive wing span of an eagle.
 Unfortunately, it’s not always practical to be able to observe birds at a location devoted to them.
 Luckily, birds are everywhere!
 Take a trip to a local lake, river, or hiking trail.
 Or, even better, just walk out into your own backyard.
 Having Fun at Home shares a creative way to observe and keep track of the birds that visit their backyard.

 3. Feed the birds.
 Learn about the different food that birds eat and create a bird-friendly yard.
 We made Cheerio bird feeders and Glittering Muffins made simple bird feeders out of cardboard tubes.
-You could also use this recipe for bird cakes from Red Ted Art.
-(I found many, many wonderful ways to feed birds.
-Please check my Birds Pinterest Board for all the great ideas!)
+You could also make some fun Cookie Cutter bird feeders like these from Kitchen Counter Chronicles.

 4. Read a book about birds.
 There are many books written for kids about birds.
 You should be able to find one at any age level.
 We’ve enjoyed A Nest Full of Eggs (Let’s-Read-and-Find-Out Science, Stage 1) by Priscilla Belz Jenkins, The Bird Alphabet Book by Jerry Pallotta, and About Birds: A Guide for Children by Cathryn Sill.
 Your local library is sure to have a collection of bird books for children.